Horizon4/final-project-horizon/doc/sprint0/process.md

 ## Tools Used

 The tools we used for messaging each other were messenger and slack.
+To design the layout of the web application, we used inkscape.

 ## Next Phase